Dcalligy/Merge-Sort/README.md

 # Merge-Sort

-Program which implements a merge sort algorithm.
+Program which implements a merge sort algorithm in C.